Garga124/MVCLearningProject/README.md

 ### 3. Update

-By clicking "Edit" next to a product, users can modify existing product information.
+By clicking "Edit" next to a category, users can modify existing product information.
 Changes are saved and reflected in the list after submission.

 ### 4. Delete

-Users can delete a product by clicking the "Delete" button, which prompts for confirmation.
-Upon confirmation, the product is removed from the database.
+Users can delete a product by clicking the "Delete" next to a category, which prompts for confirmation.
+Upon confirmation, the product is removed from the stub repository.

 ## Conclusion